Rhythm Any Music

 “Graphics are nothing special; notes are visible enough, and setting up the game is easy.”

-The gameplay has seen notable improvements in BPM detection and note generation accuracy, enhancing the overall experience.
-However, some users feel the game still lacks polish and potential, leading them to uninstall and seek refunds, with hopes for future updates.
+The gameplay has seen notable improvements in BPM detection and note generation accuracy due to recent updates, enhancing the overall experience.
+However, some players feel the game still lacks polish and potential, leading them to uninstall and seek refunds while expressing hope for future updates.

 “The latest updates have significantly improved BPM detection and note generation accuracy, enhancing the overall gameplay.”